PhysaliaStudio/Flexi/README.md

-# Flexi - Ability System Framework for Unity
+# Flexi - Unity Ability System Framework

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/PhysaliaStudio/Flexi?sort=semver)
 ![GitHub](https://img.shields.io/github/license/PhysaliaStudio/Flexi)

--   **Recently work on v0.12 with lots of breaking changes, but docs are not updated yet.**
--   **v0.11 is ready to deprecated, read from main branch instead if you're interested.**
 - **This project is still work-in-progress**
+- Recently work on v0.12 with lots of breaking changes. **Sorry that docs are not updated yet.**
+- **v0.11 and wiki is ready to deprecated, read from main branch instead if you're interested.**
+- Though Flexi is still in development, it's actually in usable state, and already worked on a real project.
+You can join the [Discord Server](https://discord.gg/U24EsyyGfa) if you like to know more about Flexi.
+- Progress
     :green_square::green_square::green_square::green_square::green_square::green_square::green_square::green_square::green_square::white_large_square: 90%

 -----